-If checked, then typing a tab will indent the whole line.
+If enabled, then typing a tab will indent the whole line.
 Also, the Back Tab command reverses the indent.
-If not checked, then typing a tab inserts a tab stop.
+If not enabled, then typing a tab inserts a tab stop.

 Typing tab replaces current selection

-If checked, then inserting a tab will replace any selected text.
+If enabled, then inserting a tab will replace any selected text.
 For example, if you select a word, then type a tab, the tab replaces the word.
-If not checked, then the tab is inserted just to the left of the selection.
+If not enabled, then the tab is inserted just to the left of the selection.
 In any case, if one or more whole lines are selected, then the tab key indents the whole lines.

 Indent commands effect #-preprocessor statements